Mai1902/SeniorThesis_MaiNguyen/thesis.md

 ![Scan output after editing](images/score_after.png)

-The overall matching score has increased by 26% between the scores obtained before and after the resume's inclusion of Lander's suggester keyphrase.
+The overall matching score has increased by 20% between the scores obtained before and after the resume's inclusion of Lander's suggester keyphrase.
 This resume's matching procedure will be repeated with 4 further jobs and the whole process will be repeated with 2 additional resumes, bringing the total number of experiments to 15.

 ### Secondary experiment: Examining clusters

 Clustering procedure is the initial matching step in Lander, thus, it is also vital to make sure that jobs in a cluster are actually related to each other and belong to one field of job.
 In order to explore the given question, this paper plot out the top 5 keywords in each cluster with job mapped to such cluster and evaluate if those keyword are genuinely connected to job titles or not.
 'Seaborn' is in charge of plotting the frequency of the keywords in each cluster, along with a list of the positions held in each cluster.
+This data will be displayed on Lander main website if user choose `Database` -> `Cluster Display` section.

 ## Evaluation